ThatGuyJacobee/Elite-Music/README.md

 ### Installation via Docker
 Elite Music now has Docker image and Docker Compose support, allowing you to simply install and use the bot through Docker.

 You can access the [Docker Image via Docker Hub](https://hub.docker.com/r/thatguyjacobee/elitemusic) which provides the image and the instructions within the description.
 The instructions to either install via Docker Run or Docker Compose are also provided below.
+Once you have installed and configured your bot, you will need to add your bot to your server now in order to use it.
+Follow this [useful guide](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links) from the discord.js Guide which explains how to do this with great detail if you need help understanding how to do this.

 #### Docker Run Command
 You should use the following command to download the image and run it: